Tang Xingqiang

+Career

 He made his international senior debut at the 2015 Asian Athletics Championships, competing in the 200 metres and reaching the semi-finals.

-At the 2016 Rio Olympics he led off a Chinese 4 × 100 metres relay quartet including Xie Zhenye, Su Bingtian, and Zhang Peimeng.
+At the 2016 Summer Olympics, he led off a Chinese 4 × 100 metres relay quartet including Xie Zhenye, Su Bingtian, and Zhang Peimeng.
 The team set an Asian record of 37.82 seconds in qualifying and finished fourth in the final.
-The record was quickly broken by Japan in the following relay heat, but it remains the Chinese record.
+The record was quickly broken by Japan in the following relay heat.
+In the 2020 Summer Olympics, he also led off the same Chinese relay quartet, with Zhang replaced with Wu Zhiqiang, winning a bronze medal and equaling the Chinese record set at the 2019 World Championships.